jonathanburns/blog/_posts/2025-09-14-btc-bridge.md

 #### Update State Of the L2:

 Users sign transactions off-chain (i.e. on the L2) to interact with it.
-There must be a method by which the new most current L2 state can be recorded on the L1 (Bitcoin).
+There must be a method by which the current L2 state can be recorded on the L1 (Bitcoin).

 #### Withdraw Funds From The Bridge: